QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 A set of scheduling policies and rules are maintained in the policy engine, which is responsible for the policy enforcement.
-Policies are triggered to execute at a certain time based on the scheduling prameters.
+Policies are triggered to execute at a certain time based on the scheduling parameters.
 Each policy might be executed multiple times, depending on the its scheduling type (one-shot vs. recurrence).

 ## Synchronization

-It will be critical to ensure all network schedule entaties, including controllers and management systems are synchronized to a common time reference.
-Several methods are availible to achieve this.
+It will be critical to ensure all network schedule entities, including controllers and management systems are synchronized to a common time reference.
+Several methods are available to achieve this.

 # Applicable Models, Interfaces and Dependencies